DadoPolumentol/BilAvioTehn/godina-2/neobradjeno/str_eng/str_eng-6/text.md

 Diesel cycle:
 	Compression ignition
 Piston rings provide a seal between outer piston and inner cylinder.
-Rings prevent air/fuel from coming into sump and oil from coming into combustion chamber Connecting rod connect piston and crankshaft Crankshaft convert pistons up-and-down into circular and transfers power to propeller.
+Rings prevent air/fuel from coming into sump and oil from coming into combustion chamber.
+Connecting rod connect piston and crankshaft.
+Crankshaft convert pistons up-and-down into circular and transfers power to propeller.
 Cylinder forms a part of the chamber in which the fuel is compressed and burned.
 Piston engine is replaced by turbine in most cases.